Boro23-wq/boro-blogs/content/blog/next/SEO-in-next.md

 }
 ```

 What we have here is an HTML document with a few tags.
-We can move away any sort of meta tags that needs to be used globally.
+We can move away from any sort of meta tags that needs to be used globally.
 As we do it here, we move the viewport and charset meta tags from the index file and move it here so every page in the application can have these attribute tags internally.

 And the final thing is to add the lang attribute to the HTML tag that perdurably sits globally.